muneebexotic/neon_pulse_flappy_bird/store_assets/app_store_description.md

 🔥 **Energy Pulse Mechanic** - Double-tap to emit powerful energy pulses that temporarily disable obstacles!
 Master the timing and cooldown system to navigate impossible sections.

-🎵 **Beat-Synchronized Gameplay** - Obstacles spawn in rhythm with the cyberpunk soundtrack.
-Feel the beat and achieve bonus scores for perfect timing!

 💫 **Stunning Neon Effects** - Experience breathtaking particle trails that change color based on your performance.
 Watch explosions of light with every collision and pulse activation.